unicef/publicgoods-toolkit/community.md

 them additional incentive to continue contributing to GeoNode and invest in its success (and this infusion of input from an expanded user base made the product better).
-George Gelaga-King, a Software Engineer from Sierra Leone’s Directorate of Science and Technology & Innovation, confirmed the value of thinking about how to attract private actors by creating economic opportunities.
+George Gelaga-King, a Software Engineer from Sierra Leone's Directorate of Science and Technology & Innovation, confirmed the value of thinking about how to attract private actors by creating economic opportunities.
 Depending on local circumstances and regulation, agencies themselves might even be able to offer commercial services around a DPG.

 (TODO: Can we ask George for a more specific quote about this?
-The interview notes didn’t provide anything exact.
+The interview notes didn't provide anything exact.
 If there's a recording we can pull it from there, or we can suggest something based on notes and make sure he's ok with it?
 Or we can just pull the above.)

-However, fostering commercial engagement doesn’t exclude other options.
+However, fostering commercial engagement doesn't exclude other options.
 GeoNode also worked with universities and other NGOs and intergovernmental organizations.
-It’s notable how the engagement of just one PhD student helped distribute GeoNode knowledge and expertise as he moved jobs between different agencies and organizations.
+It's notable how the engagement of just one PhD student helped distribute GeoNode knowledge and expertise as he moved jobs between different agencies and organizations.